Finance (FIN, BFSC, & FCC)

 Finance (FIN)

-The Finance program provides students with knowledge and skills needed to succeed in entry-level and management training positions in financial institutions such as banks, insurance companies, investment firms, and corporate finance departments, as well as financial departments of non-profit organizations.
+The Finance associate degree provides students with knowledge and skills needed to succeed in entry-level and management training positions in financial institutions such as banks, insurance companies, investment firms, and corporate finance departments, as well as financial departments of non-profit organizations.

-The field is broad and many opportunities are available to associate's degree program graduates with knowledge of financial matters.
+The finance field is broad and many opportunities are available to program graduates.
 In addition, the Finance program has established articulation agreements with universities for students who wish to pursue a bachelor's degree.
-Students also are encouraged to seek industry certifications to enhance their career growth and salary.

 The Finance program can be completed through online learning.